 The new medical device regulations (MDR) will come into force in May 2020.
 In advance of the deadline, companies across the world are working to ensure that their devices will comply with the new regulations.
 For many companies there is still much work to do.
 Also, companies are still actively seeking further information about the regulations and how they will be applied.

 Click the cover image to download the whitepaper.

-Acorn Regulatory has published its first medical device regulations (MDR) whitepaper.
-The whitepaper looks at a range of issues including:
+Our first MDR whitepaper looks at a range of issues including:

 - The responsibilities of the Person Responsible for Regulatory Compliance

 - The impact that the new MDR will have on the role of the EU Authorised Representative

 - and most importantly, the whitepaper will look at what actually constitutes a medical device.
 The new regulations have widened the definition of what is actually a medical device and this change is bound to have significant impact on manufacturers.